 Without a doubt, if you have at least a tavern or a bank in your jurisdiction, you’re going to come across counterfeit currency.
-It’s a complete pain in the neck, because usually the person who used the fake cash didn’t even realize it was fake.
+It’s a complete pain in the neck because usually, the person who used the fake cash didn’t even realize it was fake.
 More and more these days, people are not understanding what to look for when they conduct sales and purchases between themselves and a third party stranger.
 And with the proliferation of websites like Craigslist, and cell phone apps, like Wallapop, Letgo, and OfferUp, more and more people are trying to monetize all their possessions they no longer desire.
 And criminals are finding ways to pawn off whatever counterfeit money they possess, without drawing a direct line back to them.

-When it comes to checks, most everyone in law enforcement is familiar with “Nigerian” check cashing schemes, “Jamaican” lottery scams, and “Indian” IRS fraud rings.
+When it comes to checks, almost everyone in law enforcement is familiar with “Nigerian” check-cashing schemes, “Jamaican” lottery scams, and “Indian” IRS fraud rings.
 In all of these scams, fake checks come up from time to time, depending on how the criminals are working their scam.
 Most criminals are telling their victims to deposit a check from them, keeping some of the money for themselves, and send the rest back.
 In other cases, criminals have sent “test” checks to victims, telling them to deposit checks with low dollar amounts, as a way for the criminal to identify that the victim has real funds in their account, as it relates to the alleged debt they owe.
 In all of these scams, the criminals are merely interested in account takeover, commonly referred to as “ACH takeovers.”
 ACH refers to a type of direct deposit.
 In fact, your direct deposit with your employer is most likely an ACH form of direct deposit.
 ACH stands for Automatic Clearing House, in which a relationship between two accounts is formed, allowing for automatic fund deposits and withdrawals between the two accounts.
 That’s right, if your employer overpays you, they can request money back, and there’s nothing you can do to stop it.
-Not that you would want to, but that gives you an idea how this type check cashing works.
+Not that you would want to, but that gives you an idea of how this type of check-cashing works.
 If the victim deposits the check the criminal sends, it gives that criminal that type of access to the account of the victim.
 That’s how victims lose so much money in many of these scams.
-So when you have a victim coming forward with uncashed checks of this nature, it’s prudent to treat them as delicate pieces of evidence that can help track back to the criminals who sent them.
+So when you have a victim coming forward with uncashed checks of this nature, it’s prudent to treat them as delicate pieces of evidence that can help trackback to the criminals who sent them.

 Getting back to currency for a moment, from an investigation standpoint, the great thing about counterfeit currency is that the person who makes it sometimes leaves clues behind, either in the type of ink they use, the way the specific lines don’t match up, and so on.
 Much like a passport counterfeiter typically lives a “calling card” behind, so do a number of currency counterfeiters.
 The same is true with counterfeit checks.
 The criminals always leave a calling card on them that identifies them, directly or indirectly.
 It can be the amount on the checks, the business or non-profit they have drawn the checks from, the routing number, the type of ink, check paper, or stamps that are on the check.
 Any and all of these parts are clues to who has created the checks and where they are from.
 As a patrol officer charged with packaging evidence, it’s imperative that as you review the items, you leave behind little to no disturbance.

-As with all evidence handling, latex or latex-free gloves are required, or should be.
+As with all evidence handling, latex or latex-free gloves are required or should be.
 Some agencies believe that by using four or five different sizes of the same exact style bag, that they are maintaining consistency for the court.
 When in fact, that type “consistency” does not matter.
 Solid fundamentals when selecting packaging for the item at hand is the consistency that matters most.
 Ensuring that the packaging is neat and appropriate for the item in question matters.
 If data needs to be placed on the bag it’s neat, orderly, and not distracting from the item are what matter.

 A number of evidence supply companies have heat seal bags for this specific purpose.
 They work for both checks and currency.
 The typical dimensions are 1½ inches by 8½ inches.
-They are closed on one end, and with a small sized heat sealer, you seal the other end.
+They are closed on one end, and with a small-sized heat sealer, you seal the other end.
 Carefully place the item inside the bag, then run the open side into the heat sealer, and you’re done.
-This simple step in packaging ensures that the financial instrument’s integrity from crime scene to courtroom is maintained.
+This simple step in packaging ensures that the financial instrument’s integrity from the crime scene to the courtroom is maintained.
 It is highly recommended that your evidence management software utilize barcoding for all evidence, but if your agency does not have the money to go to that extra expense, placing a small label, preferably printed, in any of the corners of the bag is best practice.
-Make sure you pick one corner, and use that same corner with each item you are bagging.
+Make sure you pick one corner and use that same corner with each item you are bagging.

-By doing this in the neatest fashion possible, you make your evidence stand out as simple to follow, and easily organized.
+By doing this in the neatest fashion possible, you make your evidence stand out as simple to follow and easily organized.
 Again, these are calls that you won’t necessarily investigate from start to finish, but the success of prosecution falls on the early steps, which are all on you.

-If and when an outside agency takes over custody, this procedure ensures that when handing off all items to them, that integrity was maintained, and that when the items reach a crime lab for analysis, that any evidence on them was not tainted in any way prior to arrival.
+If and when an outside agency takes over custody, this procedure ensures that when handing off all items to them, that integrity was maintained and that when the items reach a crime lab for analysis, that any evidence on them was not tainted in any way prior to arrival.
 If a mistake happens, it’s not on you, and that’s the reputation your agency should desire when it comes to asking for assistance from other agencies in any investigations.

-Going back a step for minute, photography of these items are likely going to fall on you as well.
+Going back a step for a minute, photography of these items is likely going to fall on you as well.
 Upon arrival at a given call, an impromptu interview with the complainant and/or victim will occur.
 They will describe what is happening.
 You already know this of course.
 But when they begin re-telling when they received a check in the mail from a “representative of a foreign lottery,” or a cash payout from a “door-to-door salesman,” they are most likely going to want to show you the item, and physically touch it.
 And they probably have already touched it at this point anyway.
 But stopping them from doing this in your presence is good practice.
 It’s not going to make or break the case necessarily, but limiting anymore touching by direct contact is always the way to go.

 Photographing these items where they lay upon your contact is important for documentation purposes.
 If you have the time, bagging them right then are there, sans a heat sealer is even better.
-If you must, bagging them temporarily can make a smooth transition for getting the items from the location of the call, to the station for proper evidence packaging.
+If you must, bagging them temporarily can make a smooth transition for getting the items from the location of the call to the station for proper evidence packaging.

 While setting up the items for packaging, photographing them again, prior to placing them in the bag, and then after sealing is also good practice for each item.
-Many agencies wouldn’t bother with such details, but again, if this ever goes to court, federal or otherwise, it’s always good to have as much details about encountering the suspicious items, how they were encountered, and how they were handled.
-Going this extra step can be mind-numbing, and may seem over the top to even a prosecutor.
+Many agencies wouldn’t bother with such details, but again, if this ever goes to court, federal or otherwise, it’s always good to have as many details about encountering suspicious items, how they were encountered, and how they were handled.
+Going this extra step can be mind-numbing and may seem over the top to even a prosecutor.
 But it makes it far too difficult for a defense attorney to argue that evidence was handled improperly.
 On top of your written record of the evidence, you now have photographic details of the chain of custody, the manner in which the items were handled, and proof for a jury that speaks to words that would become professional jargon if stated out loud.
-This means less explanation on your part, less questions for those evaluating the merits of the case, and an easier time for those deciding guilt.
+This means less explanation on your part, fewer questions for those evaluating the merits of the case, and an easier time for those deciding guilt.
 All of those things are great to have on your side.

 Of course, how to handle photographs as evidence is a whole other topic for another day.